cogment/cogment-doc/docs/reference/python.md

 Enum representing the status of actors.

--   UNKNOWN: Should not be used.
+-   `ActorStatus.UNKNOWN`: This status should never be received.

--   ACTIVE: The actor is active and responding to observations normally.
+-   `ActorStatus.ACTIVE`: The actor is active and responding to observations normally.

--   UNAVAILABLE: The actor is unavailable.
+-   `ActorStatus.UNAVAILABLE`: The (optional) actor is unavailable (typically because of a time out).

--   DEFAULT: The actor is acting by default (responding with default action defined in parameters).
+-   `ActorStatus.DEFAULT`: The (optional) actor is acting by default (responding with the default action defined in the actor parameters).
 The environment will not see this kind of actor because a "default" actor looks active to the environment.

 ## class RecvAction